 If you decided to go and try bungee jumping then go and do it as fast as you can before the voice of the second thought tells you what you can or cannot do.

 A real decision is measured by the fact that you’ve taken a new action.
 If there’s no action, you haven’t truly decided. – Tony Robbins

 Make it a habit!
 Choose a subject and learn something new every day step by step.
 From fun facts that you can share with your friends to the art of making woollen pictures… Whatever you are into – don’t delay it – learn it now.

 Live as if you were to die tomorrow.
 Learn as if you were to live forever. - Mahatma Gandhi

 3. Make sure you get it right.

-If you are not sure of some subject – just ask for an explanation.
-Yes, I know, there are pretty darn annoying people out there who wouldn’t mind to rub it in your face that you didn’t know something for sure, that may have been obvious for them.
+If you are not sure about a subject – just ask for an explanation.
+Yes, I know, there are plenty of people out there who wouldn’t mind to rub it in your face that you don’t know something that may be obvious to them.
 So what?!
 Take a look at point 2 and get on with it.
 Clarify.
-Learn new no matter what other may think.
+Learn new things no matter what others might think.
 You learn, you develop yourself as a person – that’s the only thing that matters.